devpi/devpi/doc/userman/devpi_user.rst

    $ devpi use  http://localhost:3141
-   using server: http://localhost:3141/ (not logged in) no current index: type 'devpi use -l' to discover indices /tmp/home/.pip/pip.conf: no config file exists ~/.pydistutils.cfg     : no config file exists ~/.buildout/default.cfg: no config file exists
+   using server: http://localhost:3141/ (not logged in) no current index: type 'devpi use -l' to discover indices venv for install/set commands: /tmp/docenv only setting venv pip cfg, no global configuration changed /tmp/docenv/pip.conf   : no config file exists
    always-set-cfg: no

 In this case, we do not make use of a particular index.
 We could however